Interlibrary Loan (ILL) Frequently Asked Questions

 - What is the ILL renewal policy?

-- Materials may be renewed once for an additional two weeks with the consent of the lending library and must be requested on or before the due date.
-Only Interlibrary Loan staff can assist with renewal requests.
+- Materials may be non-renewable or Library Use Only.
+These restrictions are determined by the lending library.
 Contact the Interlibrary Loan office at (415) 557-4406 to request a renewal.
 Items that are non renewable will be noted on the information band.
 Overdue items are not eligible for renewal and must be returned promptly.
 If you lose an interlibrary loan item, depending on the lending library's policy, you may be fined as much as $250.

 - How do I contact an ILL staff member?